 “In the early 1990s, Richard became interested in mediation and conflict resolution.
 He was trained in mediation both by the Texas Academy of Attorney Mediators and the Travis County Dispute Resolution Center.
 He has mediated many family law cases as well as cases in other fields of law.
 He is experienced in the civil litigation model as well as the community model of mediation.

 Richard has a passion for transforming the way in which family law courts work.
+Richard was recently elected to a three year term on the State Bar of Texas — Collaborative Law Section.
+He is Chairman of a new Innovations Work Group for the Section.
 He has the vision that family law courts, in addition to their traditional functions, should facilitate the healing of human conflicts.
 This is what children, parents and families need and deserve from our courts of law.
 In order to move this Vision into reality, Richard founded and is President of a Texas non-profit organization, the Enlightened Family Justice Institute.

 Richard’s early career in private law practice was devoted to insurance regulation and related transactions.
 He served as Executive Director of the Texas Surplus Lines Association and represented many insurance agents and companies in regulatory matters.